In this short post, I’ll give you a configuration script I put together to configure Smart Licensing on a Cisco Nexus 9000 switch.

 Nexus Smart Licensing Configuration Script

-config terminal ip domain-lookup interface mgmt0 ip address <mgmt_IP_address>/<mask_bits> no shut exit vrf context management ip route 0.0.0.0/0 <default_route_next_hop> ip domain-name customer_domain.local ip name-server <your_DNS_server> exit feature license smart license smart enable exit license smart register idtoken <token> force <<<< see section below on how to obtain a token
+config terminal ip domain-lookup interface mgmt0 ip address <mgmt_IP_address>/<mask_bits> no shut exit vrf context management ip route 0.0.0.0/0 <default_route_next_hop> ip domain-name <customer_domain.local> ip name-server <your_DNS_server> exit license smart vrf management <<<< this is the default - showing the command for you to be aware license smart transport smart exit license smart trust idtoken <token> all <<<< "all" for all Supervisors

-Show commands that you can use to verify the configuration.
+These are show commands that you can use to verify the configuration.

 show license status show license summary show license all show license tech support show license udi show license usage